 By a number of calls we receive, there is much confusion about the difference between Invoice Factoring and Purchase Order Funding (PO Funding).
 Let’s walk through the steps of how each work and what types of companies they are each applicable too.

-First, Invoice Factoring is available to any company that bills creditworthy clients and must give terms or waits to receive payment.
-So if you sell Trucking, Staffing, IT, Consulting, Food, Wine, Paper, Barbeque Sauce, Bullets, etc. and you give your creditworthy client terms of Net 10 to net 120 days, we can advance you up to 90% against your invoice.
+Invoice Factoring is available to any company that bills creditworthy clients and must give terms or waits to receive payment.
+If you sell Trucking, Staffing, IT, Consulting, Food, Wine, Paper, Barbeque Sauce, Bullets, etc. and you give your creditworthy client terms of Net 10 to net 120 days, we can advance you up to 90% against your invoice.

-The key to Factoring is you must deliver the product or service.
-Until your client takes possession of the goods and are happy then a true Accounts Receivable has been created and a factoring company can buy your invoice.
+The key to Factoring is that you must deliver the product or service.
+Until your client takes possession of the goods and are happy, then a true Accounts Receivable has been created, and a factoring company can buy your invoice.

 So this brings up the question, what if you haven’t delivered the good or service and you need money?
 Well, Let’s talk about service companies first.

-If you are providing a tangible product versus a service, PO funding or Purchase Order Financing might work for you.
+If you are providing a tangible product versus a service, PO funding might work for you.
 You will also hear terms like Inventory Financing, Supplier Financing, Letters of Credit and Vendor Guarantees.
 All that to describe the funding of your products to buy for resale versus advancing you monies against products you have already delivered.

-So remember if you generate an invoice and don’t want to wait to receive payment, Invoice Factoring is an option.
+Remember, if you generate an invoice and don’t want to wait to receive payment, Invoice Factoring is an option.
 However, if you don’t have the money to buy the goods from your supplier to fulfill an order, PO Funding or Purchase order Financing might work for you.

 Other Business Cash Articles:

 Invoice Factoring Have more Time Money Financial Freedom With Business Loans Invoice Factoring and Purchase Order Financing...

 How to choose a factor When looking at your options in choosing an invoice factoring company you should ask these...